mirirtiqa/SpotDraftTaskBackend/README.md

-# 📘 PDF Collaboration System — Backend
+# PDF Management and Collaboration System — Backend

-This is the backend of a PDF Management & Collaboration System.
+This is the backend of a PDF Management & Collaboration Application.
+The application can be accessed at [spot-draft-task-frontend.vercel.app](spot-draft-task-frontend.vercel.app)

 ---